matter-labs/zksync-lite-docs/docs/faq/intro.md

 UX-first crypto wallets like [Agrent](https://www.argent.xyz/) or [Dharma](https://www.dharma.io/) aim to provide a banking alternative to entire societies. zkSync makes their mission accomplishable.

-The rise of DeFi opens many more interesting use cases. zkSync is here to unlock VISA-scale for your project.
+The rise of DeFi opens many more interesting use cases. zkSync is here to unlock Paypal-scale for your project.

-## Highlights

-- Up to 2000 TPS.
-- Security through pure cryptography: no game-theoretic assumptions, no fraud-proofs, no liveness requirement, no watch-towers.
-- Same security guarantees as if the funds were kept directly in native L1 accounts.
-- Smooth UX: instant tx confirmations, exits to L1 in under 10 min.
-- Easy integration: API as simple as Ethereum's web3.js

 ## zkSync features

 - ETH and ERC20 token transfers.
+- Withdrawals to mainnet in under 10 min.
 - Cold-wallet friendly account control.
 - [Multisig](https://tlu.tarilabs.com/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.html) support.
 - Permissionless [smart contracts](/faq/sc) (coming soon).